 Art is an exciting and enriching subject and, in the Art Department at Christleton, our students are challenged by a wide range of creative experiences.
 Learning in Art develops visual intelligence, two and three dimensional thought, and skills in independent learning.
-We are very pleased to offer opportunities in accelerated learning to students who are ready to meet the challenges of external examinations ahead of traditional expectations.

 - Hot Scholar student members of the Art Department lead and run their own initiatives and activities and also activities for younger students